|Previous College:||High Point, 2003|

 David Synan took the reins of the UNC Pembroke golf program in

 Synan is no stranger to Pembroke having graduated from nearby Scotland High School in Laurinburg.
 After a stellar prep career with the Fighting Scots, he played at High Point where he was a key contributor to the Panthers for three seasons after transferring from Georgia Southern.
 During those three seasons, Synan served as team captain and took home All-Big South accolades.
-He was a three-time Millis Scholar-Athlete as well as being named to the Big South Conference’s Presidential Honor Roll and High Point’s Dean’s List.
-Thus far during his career at UNCP, Synan was at the forefront of the starting of the women’s golf program in the fall of 2006 and, since then, both the men’s and women’s golf teams have made numerous appearances in the national top-25 rankings.
+He was a three-time Millis Scholar-Athlete, as well as being named to the Big South Conference Presidential Honor Roll and High Point’s Dean’s List.
+Synan was at the forefront of the starting of the women’s golf program in the fall of 2006 and, since then, both the men’s and women’s golf teams have made numerous appearances in the national rankings.

-The 2010 Durham Amateur Open Champion (-3, 69-70) and 2011 Scotland County Amateur Champion (E, 62-77-77) was named UNCP Coach of the Year during the 2010-11 academic year after leading both the men’s and women’s squads to the NCAA Regional tournament.
-He has also earned both of the PBC Women’s Golf Coach of the Year awards after the sport was added as a conference championship sport during the 2009-10 academic year.
+The 2010 Durham Amateur Open Champion (-3, 69-70) and 2011 Scotland County Amateur Champion (E, 62-77-77) was named UNCP Coach of the Year during the 2010-11 athletic year after leading both the men’s and women’s squads to the NCAA Regional tournament.
+He has also earned two PBC Women’s Golf Coach of the Year awards since the sport was added as a conference championship sport prior to the 2009-10 athletic season.